 More or less simultaneously, salespeople in other marketplaces were uncovering similar insights into effective selling.
 Notably, David Sandler was selling motivational materials and realized that the old “trick-based” methods weren’t working for him.
 He went to the emerging science of psychology to develop new approaches, which ultimately became the Sandler Selling System, which is still widely used today.

-Meanwhile, Bob Miller and Steve Heiman were selling for IBM during the same time period.
-They looked to logic and analysis to develop a “win-win” sales approach that is alive and well in the Miller-Heiman Corporation and its patented Strategic Selling methodology.
+Meanwhile, Steve Heiman was selling for IBM and Bob Miller was at Kepner-Tregoe.
+They later looked to logic and analysis to develop a “win-win” sales approach that is alive and well in the Miller-Heiman Corporation and its patented Strategic Selling methodology.

 In 1993, John Holland and Frank Visgatis brought forward a new methodology in response to yet another change in the marketplace.
 According to Holland and Visgatis, the now-established solution sales methodologies had failed to keep up with the fact that most technology buyers were more educated than previously, and were no longer buying disruptive technologies.
 The language and approach had to change, and their methodology, called Customer Centric Selling is currently deployed in hundreds of organizations around the world.